Gold Humanism Honor Society

 BUSM Chapter of the Gold Humanism Honor Society

 The Boston University School of Medicine Chapter of the Gold Humanism Honor Society (GHHS) was founded in 2006 with support from the Arnold P. Gold Foundation.
-The BUSM chapter is part of the Arnold P. Gold Foundation’s larger national GHHS.
-The GHHS honors humanistic exemplars in the field of medicine.
+The BUSM chapter is part of the Arnold P. Gold Foundation’s larger national GHHS that recognizes and supports humanistic exemplars in medicine.
+Since 2006, over 250 medical students, residents, and faculty members have been inducted into the GHHS BUSM chapter by peer nomination.
+Election to GHHS membership constitutes a significant honor, comparable to being selected to AOA.

 BUSM’s Chapter Namesake